jenkinsci/docker-slaves-plugin/Architecture.md

 ## Build Pod

 The Jenkins slave is created as a set of containers, a.k.a. "pod", oen of them being used to establish the jenkins remoting communication channel, the others to run build steps, sharing volumes and network.
-This set of container is internaly documented as `com.cloudbees.jenkins.plugins.containerslaves.DockerBuildContext`.
+This set of container is internally documented as `com.cloudbees.jenkins.plugins.containerslaves.DockerBuildContext`.

 ## Provisioner

 Jenkins relies on `hudson.slaves.NodeProvisioner` to determine if and when a new executor has to be created by the `hudson.slaves.Cloud` implementation.
-This introduces unecessary delay provisioning our container slave (pod).
+This introduces unnecessary delay provisioning our container slave (pod).
 As a workaround, we register a custom `hudson.model.queue.QueueListener` to be notified just as a job enter the build queue, then can create the required containers without delay.
 It also assign a unique `hudson.model.Label`, to ensure this container will only run once and assigned to this exact build.